Facebook

 And of course you must have hot tea with sugar and milk!

 There is also a delectable selection of sandwich options and fresh soup available.
-We discovered our favorite Irish condiment, Ballymaloe Country Relish, while having lunch there.
+I discovered our favorite Irish condiment, Ballymaloe Country Relish, while having lunch there.
 A visit may be well suited for a family outing, as the young ones can be encouraged to finish their soup and sandwiches more readily with the promise of cakes, cookies, and scones tempting them throughout the meal. ;)

 Mr. Simms Olde Sweet Shoppe on Oliver Plunkett St Cork Ireland